stephw-tib/pid4nfdi-training/docs/source/epic.rst

 5. **Use and Manage the Identifier**: Integrate the ePIC into your workflows for citation, sharing, and resource management.
 Updates or additional metadata can often be added as needed.

-More information
+For more detailed guidance
 ---------------

-* You can explore the ePIC Consortium website (https://www.pidconsortium.net/) for more information and a list of participating providers.
+* explore the ePIC Consortium website (https://www.pidconsortium.net/) for additional information and a list of participating providers..

-* For first the step a FAQ section is provided (https://www.pidconsortium.net/?page_id=1060).
+* start with the `FAQ section <https://www.pidconsortium.net/?page_id=1060>`_.

-* The documentation of the API is described here: Documentation (https://doc.pidconsortium.eu/docs/).
+* The API documentation can be found here: https://doc.pidconsortium.eu/docs/.

-* To get support for the selection of metadata or the typing of metadata attributes, please contact support@pidconsortium.net.
+* To get support for the selection of metadata or the typing of metadata attributes, please contact: support@pidconsortium.net.

 Interoperability
 ----------------

-PID ePIC is 100% compatible with the DOI and a PID (including the prefix) can also be resolved by any server Global Handle Resolver.
+The ePIC system is fully interoperable with DOI (Digital Object Identifier) standards.
+Any ePIC identifier, including its prefix, can also be resolved using the Global Handle Resolver, ensuring seamless integration into existing research infrastructures.

 Contact
 -------